hc-sc-ocdo-bdpd/.github/profile/README.md

     - Utilities for using LLMs

 ### Repository Versioning Protocol
+In general, our repositories use the following versioning protocol:
 - Major releases based on feature additions (ex: 1.0, 2.0, 3.0, etc) - labelled using git tags
 - Minor releases based on bug fixes (ex: 1.1, 1.2, 1.3, etc)
 - Releases only live in Main branch (not dev or any other branch)